 Helen joined the Board of Trustees in September 2019, having spent several years working with the Forum as a Parent Rep. She brings a wealth of knowledge to her role as trustee, and, being a parent carer herself, has empathy and compassion for those who are on a similar pathway to her own family.

 Helen has a particular interest in mental health and is an experienced parent advocate at care and treatment reviews.

 Caroline joined the Board of Trustees in January 2020.
 She has many years experience of multi-agency work in a number of different roles to help promote and encourage the inclusion of all children and families in their local community.
 This has included support at nurseries and schools, via local children and family centres and through commissioned services.

 Caroline is passionate about helping families of young people with SEND.
 She believes that, as a trustee, she will be able to contribute to improving the quality of, and access to information and services for these children and young people and their families.
 This in turn will help to build their resilience and confidence.
 She is very excited to have this opportunity.

 Ben also joined the Board of Trustees in January 2020.
 He has a wealth of experience working in the charity sector and is currently the Chief Executive of the Springboard Project in Horsham.
-During the Covid-19 crisis, he has taken on the role of Vice Chair, to support Carrie, and to provide strong, consistent leadership should any of the Board (or their vulnerable families) become ill.
+During the Covid-19 crisis, he has taken on the role of Vice Chair, to support Paul, and to provide strong, consistent leadership should any of the Board (or their vulnerable families) become ill.